handy0102/cse15l-lab-report/labreport.md

 ## **Downloading VSCode**
 First, you want to visit [VSCode](https://code.visualstudio.com/download)

-Choose your computer's operating system.
+Download your computer's operating system version.

 For the sake of simplicity, we will use macOS.

+After downloading, you should see this screen: